 In average counties, about 20 to 25 percent of Medicare beneficiaries may choose Medicare Supplement plans in Michigan.
-Typically, the rate of beneficiaries who choose a Medigap plan over other options tends to be higher in areas that have sparser populations or higher incomes.
+Typically, the rate of beneficiaries who choose one of the best Medicare Supplement plans in Michigan for 2020 over other options tends to be higher in areas that have sparser populations or higher incomes.
 As you learn more about the way that Medicare Supplement plans work, you will understand why this is true.

 How to Buy a Medicare Supplement Plan in Michigan

-We give you the chance to compare Medicare Supplement plans and rates online with our handy quote boxes.
+We give you the chance to compare the best Medicare Supplement plans in Michigan and plan rates online with our handy quote boxes.
 Get started by selecting Michigan from the drop-down box.
 If you’d rather not shop online, you’re also welcome to use the toll-free number to call us.
 We just want to help you find the best Medicare Supplement plan for your needs and budget.

 Helpful Resources for Residents Comparing Medicare Supplement Plans in Michigan

 Medicare is a federal program, but some rules vary by state.
 Also, your state may provide you with resources that will help you with many senior needs.
 These are some state-based resources that might help you: